-SportsAid's commercial partners range from local businesses to companies such as Royal Bank of Canada, the Nottingham Building Society and myLotto24.
+SportsAid's commercial partners range from local businesses to companies such as Royal Bank of Canada, GVC, Nelsons and Hogarth Worldwide.
 Many of these partnerships see the athletes benefiting from additional support, particularly through educational workshops and buddy schemes, to broaden their skillset and encourage further personal development.

 The charity also works with many local authorities and County Sports Partnerships (CSPs) across the country to decide which athletes to support in their region.
 A number of trusts and charitable funds partner with SportsAid to make a difference to young people - in certain cases this can focus on a specific area, such as disability sports, depending on their goals.

 Each partnership is unique but what every partner gets is exclusive access to the athletes they are supporting.
-You could start at any point during the year and there is no minimum number of athletes.
+You could start at any point during the year and there is no set number of athletes.
 The typical SportsAid award they receive is £1,000 a year.
-You could do the following after the sports have nominated their athletes to SportsAid in the autumn:
+The opportunities to engage with the charity are reflected in the scale of the partnership which may include....